 If the unit is to be used for temporary heating or cooling, a "Startup, Adjustments, and Checks" must first be performed in accordance with this manual.
-Damage or repairs due to failure to comply with these requirements are not covered under the warranty.
+Failure to comply with this requirement will void the warranty.
 After the machines are used for temporary heating or cooling, inspect the coils, fans, and motors for unacceptable levels of construction dust and dirt and install new filters.